Chandler Godby enjoying record-breaking season at Pulaski County

 Is he the best wide receiver in the state of Kentucky?

-Folks from the Lexington or Louisville markets, or coaches and media members from northern or western Kentucky who haven't seen him play yet may disagree, but his numbers certainly make the argument for him that he indeed, is the top dog in the Bluegrass state when it comes to catching the football.
+Folks from the Lexington or Louisville markets, or coaches and media members from northern or western Kentucky who haven't seen him play yet may disagree with that sentiment, but his numbers certainly make the argument that he indeed, is the top dog in the Bluegrass state when it comes to catching the football.

-Yes, Chandler Godby -- a Second Team All-State selection last year as a junior -- has certainly followed that up in 2022 with not only First-Team All-State numbers, but heck, one could make an argument for Godby that he should be considered for Kentucky's Mr. Football this season.
+Yes, Chandler Godby -- a Second Team All-State selection from Pulaski County High School last year as a junior -- has certainly followed that up in 2022 with not only First-Team All-State numbers, but heck, one could make an argument for Godby that he should be considered to be in the running for Kentucky's Mr. Football this season as well.

 That's just how impressive the young man has been.

-Last season as a junior, Godby had an outstanding season, with 75 catches for 1,061 yards and 15 touchdown receptions.
+Last season as a junior, Godby had an outstanding season for the Maroons, with 75 catches for 1,061 yards, and 15 touchdown receptions.

 That was last year.